Onam ? The Grand Homecoming of King Mahabali

 Onam is a ten-day harvest festival joyfully dedicated to the homecoming of King Mahabali.
 This is the time, when whole Kerala comes together to exhibit their local cultures and traditions in the most elaborate way.
 People of Kerala, who consider themselves King Mahabali?s subject wait the whole year for this grand occasion that falls between August and September.
 It is said that the soul of Mahabali visits Kerala during the time of Onam Festival and blesses his subjects.

-Mahabali though a descendant of demons, was adorable, good and caring as a ruler.
-The people of Kerala worshipped him and there was a time when the gods and deities became jealous of Mahabali and prayed to Lord Vishnu to do something about the situation.
-It was then that the Lord descended on earth in the guise of a dwarf Brahmin and went seeking alms from the mighty Mahabali who was known never to have refused anything to anyone.
+Mahabali, although a demon was a kind hearted and caring King.
+People of Kerala used to worship him for his greatness.
+Looking at the people?s devotion for Mahabali, the heavenly gods felt insecure.
+They prayed to Lord Vishnu to do something about the situation.
+Lord Vishnu descended on earth and took the guise of a dwarf Brahmin (vamana).
+He went seeking alms from the mighty Mahabali who was so kind that he never refused anything to anyone.